Nnamdi Azikiwe: Early life and education

+Youth: education and background

 Azikiwe was born on 16 November 1904 in Zungeru, Northern Nigeria.
-His first name means "my father is alive" in the Igbo language, as his parents were Igbo.
-His father, Obed-Edom Chukwuemeka Azikiwe(1879–3 March 1958), a native of Onye Onicha, was a clerk in the British Administration of Nigeria, who traveled extensively as part of his job.
-Azikiwe's mother was Rachel Chinwe Ogbenyeanu (Aghadiuno) Azikiwe (1883–January 1958), who was sometimes called Nwanonaku and was the third daughter of Aghadiuno Ajie.
-Her family descended from a royal family in Onitsha, and her paternal great-grandfather was Obi (Ugogwu) Anazenwu.
+His first name, "Nnamdi", given to him by his parents is an Igbo name which literally means "my father is alive".
+His father, Obed-Edom Chukwuemeka Azikiwe, a native of Onitsha, was a clerk in the British Administration of Nigeria.
+His mother Rachel Chinwe Ogbenyeanu Azikiwe (née Aghadiuno), who was sometimes called "Nwanonaku" was the third daughter of Aghadiuno Ajie and a descendant of a royal family in Onitsha; her paternal great-grandfather Ugogwu Anazenwu, was the Obi of Onitsha.
 Azikiwe had one sibling, a sister, named Cecilia Eziamaka Arinze.